 - CS Gas, commonly known as teargas, used to disorient and discomfort people.
 It's often used in hostage situations by SWAT officers and the like.

 - Triple-dog-dare you to go intimidate a skunk.
-The smell made by skunks isn't actually like the cartoon-y green gas that makes your nose curl up.
-Depending on where you were sprayed and how hard, it ranges from vomit-inducing stench to eye-watering, nose burning, Someone please kill me now type pain.
-It can also cause blindness in certain cases.
+The smell made by skunks isn't actually like the cartoon-y green gas that makes your nose curl up (that's just a visual indicator).
+Depending on where you were sprayed and how hard, it ranges from vomit-inducing stench to eye-watering, nose burning, "Someone please kill me now!" type pain.
+It can also cause temporary blindness in certain cases.

 - The London Northeastern Railway (LNER) decided to equip their express engines with stink bombs as a warning system in case their connecting rods were overheating.
 If the crank axle overheated, it would set off the stink bomb, which released a sharp scent of violet or aniseed.
 Given that drivers could not see the inner workings too well, or hear very much on the footplate of a noisy engine, a smell would be the best thing they could notice.